The History of Ohio, Kentucky and Indiana Haunts

 In 1990, Haunted Hoochie was born, but it wasn’t always called Haunted Hoochie.
 Before it opened, it was called Haunted Heights.
 Tim was worried that he wouldn’t get enough workers, so he hired athletic and band boosters from Licking Heights to help out.
 It was a disaster.
 They had no vision, bickered back and fourth and acted very childish.
 Enough was enough.
 Tim fired the workers and hired his friends instead.
 Haunted Hoochie was officially born and it was a hit from the very start.
 In its first year, Haunted Hoochie had nearly 30,000 people visit.
 They had to keep expanding the parking lot because of the crowd.
 By the time they were done, it was 50 acres worth of parking.
 Haunted Hoochie advertised on rock stations and had a kick ass commercial.
 Rock bands from around the country would come and perform and people from all walks of life would visit.

 Haunted Hoochie started with two steel shacks and a small trail, but over the years more shacks were added and it became more elaborate.
 People were shocked by the intense scenes of gore and were amazed by the over the top special effects.
 Haunted Hoochie became known for its gory scenes and crazy actors.
-One of its first scenes featured In Living Color’s Fire Marshall Bill letting a man grab a piece of dynamite out of a box and then lighting it.
+One of its first scenes featured an actor playing In Living Color’s Fire Marshall Bill letting a man grab a piece of dynamite out of a box and then lighting it.
 People walked outside to see the poor man blown to pieces as his detached head cried out for help while Fire Marshall Bill cracked jokes.
-Over the years customers witnessed a live shotgun suicide, a man being cut in half with a chainsaw, a fire breathing dragon and a massive puppet monster that emerged from the darkness.
-Haunted Hoochie would become legendary and have massive lines.
+Over the years customers witnessed a live shotgun suicide, a man being cut in half with a chainsaw, a fire breathing dragon and a massive puppet monster named Hack that emerged from the darkness.
+Haunted Hoochie became legendary and had massive lines.

 (Actor Nate Bolen is seen here slicing a victim in half at Haunted Hoochie.)